alifeee/ringram/README.md

 ## Nice features

+- UI
+  - "show solution" button
+  - "check solution" button
+  - there is no "red" dot/dash if the row/column has 0 to begin with
 - hashing & generating
   - think of puzzle hash (number of dots/dashes plus starting letters)
   - think of solution hash (just the 12 letters)